-The Department of Cognitive Science at Case Western Reserve University seeks candidates for a non-tenure track Visiting Assistant Professor position for the 2022-2023 academic year, starting August 2022.
+The Department of Cognitive Science at Case Western Reserve University seeks candidates for a non-tenure track Visiting Assistant Professor position starting January 2024 and ending December 2024.
 The teaching load is two courses per semester.
 The position is renewable for a second year.

-Applicants should submit applications via Interfolio (http://apply.interfolio.com/105176) that include (1) a cover letter that specifically addresses the candidate's potential to contribute to teaching and to scholarship in the department, (2) a diversity statement that explains how diversity, equity, and inclusion inform their past and/or future professional experience (scholarship, teaching, service) with further details available on the application webpage, and (3) a CV.
-Applicants should also arrange to have three letters of recommendation submitted via the application website by June 3, 2022.
-Other correspondence may be sent to Todd Oakley, Professor of Cognitive Science at firstname.lastname@example.org.
+Applicants should submit applications via Interfolio (http://apply.interfolio.com/131626) that include (1) a cover letter that specifically addresses the candidate's potential to contribute to teaching and to scholarship in the department, (2) a diversity statement that explains how diversity, equity, and inclusion inform their past and/or future professional experience (scholarship, teaching, service) with further details available on the application webpage, and (3) a CV.
+Applicants should also arrange to have two letters of recommendation submitted via the application website by 10/27/2023.
+Other correspondence may be sent to Fey Parrill, Professor of Cognitive Science, at email@example.com.